Crusader99/mbti-coding-task/README.md

 ---

-#### Robustness
-- To process a very large list of intervals as input, it makes sense to use a doubly linked list, such as a LinkedList, instead of an ArrayList, because the linked list can be efficiently expanded compared to an ArrayList.
-- Null-pointer safety is ensured through Kotlin's strict typing.
-- Use test units to cover edge cases, also large randomized inputs have been tested.

----

 #### Building & Running
-- This project can be built using Gradle 8.2 and JDK 17
+- This project can be built using Gradle 8.2 and JDK 17.
 - A script will automatically install the correct Gradle version.
 - No GUI is required to execute the console application, so it can be executed in a container.
-- Please pass intervals that should be merged in the format '[start,end]', each separated a space.
+- Please pass intervals that should be merged in the format '[start,end]', each separated by a space.
-- Example build & execution commands:
+- Example build & execution command:
   - Linux: `./gradlew run --args='[25,30] [2,19] [14,23] [4,8]'`
   - Windows:`./gradlew.bat run --args='[25,30] [2,19] [14,23] [4,8]'`
-- Example commands for running test units:
+- Command for running test units:
   - Linux: `./gradlew test`
   - Windows:`./gradlew.bat test`